VladimirShestakov/merge-change/README.md

 ### `$unset`

-Unset attribute in preview objects by name (or path)
+To unset properties by name (or path)

  ```js
  const result = mc.merge(